 Most food service providers are opting to use the list view in their shop rather than the grid view.
 The list view provides an add-to-cart button.
 Note: if a selection of a variant is required such as ‘Gluten Free’ the customer will still be taken to the product page to make their selection.

 See how to change to list view for your shop.

 I’m a baker.
 How am I best to collate my orders into batches to bake?

 You can export your orders from your website for the current period and use a spreadsheet to make an order list of the products sold.
 A pivot table is a good spreadsheet tool to consolidate your orders.

 Can I sell on subscription with Rocketspark?
 And does it work with Scheduled ordering?

-Yes Rocketspark has a feature where you can sell on subscription.
+Yes!
+Rocketspark has a feature where you can sell on a subscription.
 Subscriptions are for recurring orders so the orders will renew at the frequency you make available for the customer e.g. weekly, fortnightly.
 Their card will then be renewed.